sambit221/vehicle-counter--image-processing/README.md

 -Run the code<br><br>

 -> After running the code the output will look like the following : <br>

+####   steps followed while making this project:-----
+1.Read the video frame by frame.

+2.Apply some fileters to the frame(dilation, etc.).

+3.Use BackgroundSubtractor to split the foreground from background(white-foreground, black-background).

+4.Detect the contours of the foreground(moving objects).

+5.Calculate the centroid of each moving object.

+6.For each centroid, detect if there's a nearby centroid of the last frame.
+If so, assign them to the same vehicle.

+7.For each vehicle, detect whether it crossed the target line.

+# The Idea Behind Detecting Moving Objects in Videos---
+Object detection is a fascinating field in computer vision.
+It goes to a whole new level when we’re dealing with video data.
+The complexity rises up a notch, but so do the rewards! <br>
+We can perform super useful high-value tasks such as surveillance, traffic management, fighting crime, etc. using object detection algorithms<br>

+-> Here is the output of the project <br>

 ### Output
 <img alt="output"  src="op.png" />